 Many culprits of the ‘anti German’ violence were unpunished or shown leniency.
 One particularly perpetrator escaped a prison sentence by enlisting in the army.
 Hatred of everything German increased and showed itself in the most detestable ways.
 A Hull born man, who probably did not know that his father was German, until showed a birth certificate, was dismissed from his post in the Work House.
 His ‘Guardian’ found it necessary to confess that he’d known him for 20 years as a docker, but never suspected this ‘Teutonic Taint’.

-* Thank You to Roger Kemple for supplying this information on Max Schultz and Brian Gohl for information on the Gohl family.
+* Thank You to Roger Kemple for supplying information on Max Schultz, Brian Gohl for information on the Gohl family, Maggie and Richard Taylor for the story of Alfred Donnison.